 This free printable ladybug mini-pack about ladybugs is perfect for preschoolers and elementary-age students.
 It comes with seven printable pages that are great for an insect theme.
 The worksheets include:

 Use the worksheets from this ladybug activity pack (free download below) to learn, label, and apply the stages of the ladybug life cycle.
-Students can see the life cycle of ladybugs, plus practice math, visual discrimination, and tracing skills with these adorable ladybug worksheets!
+With these adorable ladybug worksheets, students can see the life cycle of ladybugs and practice math, visual discrimination, and tracing skills!

 More Fun Bug Activities